browserengineering/book/book/visual-effects.md

 Finally, `handle_enter` and `handle_down` no longer need an event parameter.

-[^surface]: In Skia and SDL, a surface is representation of a graphics buffer into which you can draw "pixels" (bits representing colors).
+[^surface]: In Skia and SDL, a surface is a representation of a graphics buffer into which you can draw "pixels" (bits representing colors).
 A surface may or may not be bound to the actual pixels on the screen via a window, and there can be many surfaces.
-A *canvas* is an API interface that allows you to draw into the surface with higher-level commands such as drawing lines or text.
+A *canvas* is an API interface that allows you to draw into a surface with higher-level commands such as for lines or text.
 In our implementation, we'll start with separate surfaces for Skia and SDL for simplicity.
+In a highly optimized browser, minimizng the number of surfaces is important for good performance.

-In the `Tab` class, the differences in `draw` is the new rasterizer parameter that gets passed around, and a Skia API to measure font metrics.
+In the `Tab` class, the differences in `draw` is the new `rasterizer` parameter that gets passed around, and using Skia API to measure font metrics.
 Skia's `measureText` method on a font is the same as the `measure` method on a Tkinter font.